 Joining me for Episode #285 is my friend and colleague, Karen Martin.
 She was previously a guest on Episode #151 where we discussed her book The Outstanding Organization and #190 we discussed her book Value Stream Mapping book.
-We’ll be doing another podcast later this year about her next book, which is titled Clarity First: How Wise Leaders and Organizations Achieve Outstanding Performance.
+Her upcoming book is titled Clarity First: How Wise Leaders and Organizations Achieve Outstanding Performance.

 Karen reached out with a provocative question that's easy to discuss, but hard to answer: “Is Lean Dead?”
 The reason she asked is that she's heard murmuring and read articles that ask “is it time for something new?” or if we're somehow in a “post-Lean” world.

 I hope you enjoy the discussion where we explore this question and topic.
 We'd love to hear your thoughts about this if you'd like to leave a comment here on the post.

 For a link to use for this episode, refer people to www.leanblog.org/285.

 For earlier episodes of my podcast, visit the main Podcast page, which includes information on how to subscribe via RSS, through Android apps, or via Apple Podcasts.
 You can also subscribe and listen via Stitcher.

 Topics and Questions

 - Is Lean Dead?
 Are there more people saying Lean is ineffective and we need to try something new?

 - “What's beyond Lean?” is something people have asked

 - Are the reports of the death of Lean exaggerated?